nanoc/nanoc.app/content/docs/4-basic-concepts.md

 : Deploys the site to a remote server using `rsync`.
 See below for details.

 `validate:css`
-: Validates the site's CSS files.
+: Validates the site’s CSS files.

 `validate:html`
-: Validates the site's HTML files.
+: Validates the site’s HTML files.

 Please note that the HTML/CSS validation tasks validate each file by sending it to the W3C validator.
 Depending on the number of files you have, this may be quite slow.